davidmreed/sfse-question-drafts/testing-async-code.md

         }
     }

-The second assertion will fail, because the `@future` method `updateAssociatedContacts()`, fired from *within* the asynchronous `updateAccount()`, will not execute during test context.
+The second assertion will fail, because the batch class `ContactsUpdateBatch`, fired from *within* the asynchronous `MySchedulable`, will not execute during test context - even though the first layer, `MySchedulable.execute()`, is called at `Test.stopTest()`.

-Another common scenario in which this occurs is a unit test that executes a Scheduled Apex class which then enqueues Batch Apex.
-In that scenario, the Batch Apex operation will *not* execute during the context of the unit test.
+The same pattern applies to other multi-layer asynchronous code, including `@future` methods and Queueables.

 There's no work-around to allow multi-level asynchronous code to execute in test context.
 Instead, the tests must be constructed to validate functionality without requiring this, by decomposing the tests to validate smaller units and/or using techniques like dependency injection to validate the connections between different asynchronous code units.